JakeSteam/blog-personal/_posts/2022-11-03-the-ultimate-completionist-guide-to-forza-horizon-5.md

 * ❌ Secret cars (missing Coupe)
 * ✔️ Accolades
 * ❌ Badges (missing 3x level badges, and 2x additional)
+* ✔️ Photographs
 * ❌ Cosmetics (missing a couple of weekly rewards)

 ## Conclusion

-The 6 categories covered here *should* be enough to keep any completionist busy for a long time, whilst still being possible.
+The 7 categories covered here *should* be enough to keep any completionist busy for a long time, whilst still being possible.
 Good luck to anyone attempting this, and let me know if there are any additional categories I've missed!